glynastill/dblt/README.md

 dblt
 ====

-A C# load testing program for PostgreSQL using the npgsql data provider.
+A C# load testing program for SQL Server or PostgreSQL (using the npgsql data provider).

 Usage
 -----